Lviv: Kingdom of Poland

 In 1349, the Kingdom of Ruthenia with its capital Lviv was annexed by the Crown of the Kingdom of Poland.
 The kingdom was transformed into the Ruthenian domain of the Crown with Lwów as the capital.
 On 17 June 1356 King Casimir III the Great moved the city to a new location and granted it Magdeburg rights, which implied that all city matters were to be resolved by a council elected by the wealthy citizens.
-In 1362, the High Castle was completely rebuilt with stone replacing the previous wood.
+The city's German-speaking Catholic burghers emerged as the dominant urban community and benefited from the support of the Polish monarch.
 In 1358, the city became a seat of Roman Catholic Archdiocese, which initiated the spread of Latin Church onto the Ruthenian lands.
+In 1362, the High Castle was built with stone.

 After Casimir had died in 1370, he was succeeded as king of Poland by his nephew, King Louis I of Hungary, who in 1372 put Lwów together with the region of Kingdom of Galicia–Volhynia under the administration of his relative Vladislaus II of Opole, Duke of Opole.
 When in 1387 Władysław retreated from the post of its governor, Galicia-Volhynia became occupied by Hungary, but soon Jadwiga, the youngest daughter of Louis, and also the ruler of Poland and wife of King of Poland Władysław II Jagiełło, unified it directly with the Crown of the Kingdom of Poland.

 The city's prosperity during the following centuries is owed to the trade privileges granted to it by Casimir, Queen Jadwiga, and the subsequent Polish monarchs.
-Germans, Poles and Czechs formed the largest groups of newcomers.
+Germans formed the largest groups of newcomers, followed by Poles and Czechs.
+In the 15th century, Germans eventually became the majority of the city's population.
+However, in the 1470s and 1480s, Ottoman expansion in the northern Black Sea region disrupted the trade networks in which the German merchants were active, resulting in a substantial decline in their economic influence.
 Most of the settlers were polonised by the end of the 15th century, and the city became a Polish island surrounded by the Ruthenian Orthodox population.
-In 1356, the Armenian diocese was founded centered at the Armenian Cathedral.
-Lwów was one of two main cultural and religious centers of Armenians in Poland alongside Kamieniec Podolski.
+In 1356, the Armenian diocese was founded centred at the Armenian Cathedral.
+Lwów was one of two main cultural and religious centres of Armenians in Poland alongside Kamieniec Podolski.
 In the early modern period, it also became one of the largest concentrations of Scots and Italians in Poland.

 In 1412, the local archdiocese has developed into the Roman Catholic Metropolis, which since 1375 as diocese had been in Halych.
 The new metropolis included regional diocese in Lwów, Przemyśl, Chełm, Włodzimierz, Łuck, Kamieniec, as well as Siret and Kijów (see Old Cathedral of St. Sophia, Kyiv).
 The first Catholic Archbishop who resided in Lwów was Jan Rzeszowski.